clarelgibson/machine-learning-specialization-r/R/linear-regression.md

 # Exploratory analysis

 For this exercise, I will investigate whether I can predict the price of a diamond using one or more features.

+## Check for missing data

 To start with, I will check if any of the observations have missing values.
 If so, they will need to be removed.

 ``` r
 sum(is.na(diamonds))